Language and the euro: English

 In the English-language version of European Union legislation, the unit euro, without an s, is used for both singular and plural.
 However, the plural euros is also in everyday use.
 Many style guides such as those from the Associated Press and The Economist specify the plural euros, and major dictionaries describe it as the most common form.

 Official practice for English-language EU legislation (not necessarily in national legislation) is to use the words euro and cent as both singular and plural.
 This practice originally arose out of legislation intended to ensure that the banknotes were uncluttered with a string of plurals.
 Because the s-less plurals had become "enshrined" in EU legislation, the Commission decided to retain those plurals in English in legislation even while allowing regular plurals in other languages.
 The Directorate-General for Translation's English Style Guide (a handbook for authors and translators working for the European Commission) previously recommended the use of regular plurals where appropriate, but as of May 2019, states that no s should be used.

 Prior to 2006, the inter-institutional style guide recommended use of euro and cent without the plural s, and the translation style guide recommended use of invariant plurals (without s) when amending or referring to original legislation but use of regular plurals in documents intended for the general public.

+In the United Kingdom, despite not using the euro as its currency, the terms "euros" and "cents" are more common than the plurals without the "s".
+The use of "s" for euros and cents is also recommended by the Oxford English Dictionary.